Skip to main content

 What happens if I don't pay?

-If you do not make payment then we are unable to deliver the bins to you and will not collect your waste.
+If you do not make payment, we are unable to deliver the bins to you and will not collect your waste.
 If you refuse to pay you will be served with section 46 notice under the Environmental Protection Action 1990 and/or other legislation.
 The notice requires you to provide the necessary container for your waste.
 Failure to comply may lead to a fixed penalty notice and/or prosecution.

 Can I use my own bins?